muffinista/chatterbot/README.markdown

 Chatterbot
 ===========

+Hey!
+This is Chatterbot 2.0.
+There have been some breaking changes from older versions of the library, and it doesn't support MySQL anymore.
+If you are looking for the old version, you can try the [1.0 branch](https://github.com/muffinista/chatterbot/tree/1.0.2)

 Chatterbot is a Ruby library for making bots on Twitter.
 It's great for rapid development of bot ideas.
 It handles all of the basic Twitter API features -- searches, replies, tweets, retweets, etc. and has